Original position

 Citizens make choices about their society from an "original position" of equality (left) behind a "veil of ignorance" (curtain, center), without knowing what gender, race, abilities, tastes, wealth, or position in society they will have (right).
 Philosopher John Rawls claims this will cause them to choose "fair" policies.

 In philosophy, the original position is a hypothetical position from which members of society would consider which principles they would select for the basic structure of their society if they had no knowledge ahead of time regarding the position which they would end up occupying in that society.
 The idea of having no such knowledge, because everyone is behind a veil of ignorance, represents a thought experiment often associated with the work of the American philosopher John Rawls.

-In this "original position", their position behind the "veil of ignorance" prevents everyone from knowing their ethnicity, social status, gender, and (crucially in Rawls's formulation) their or anyone else's ideas of how to lead a good life.
+In this "original position", the "veil of ignorance" prevents everyone from knowing their ethnicity, social status, gender, and (crucially in Rawls's formulation) their or anyone else's ideas of how to lead a good life.
 Ideally, this would force participants acting rationally to adopt an "initial agreement" on the principles impartially.

 In Rawls's theory the original position plays the same role as the "state of nature" does in the social contract tradition of Thomas Hobbes and John Locke.
 The original position figures prominently in Rawls's 1971 book, A Theory of Justice.
 It has influenced a variety of thinkers from a broad spectrum of philosophical orientations.

 Rawls coined the phrases original position and veil of ignorance.
 However, the same thought experiment had already been described earlier in social choice by William Vickrey and John Harsanyi, who independently derived proofs showing a rational observer in the original position would adopt a utilitarian framework.